hendrixjoseph/hendrixjoseph.github.io/_posts/2020-12-15-2020-end-of-year-side-income-report.md

 My Citi Double Cash - which earns an effective 2% - has been used less since the Chase cards now earn 3% on restaurants, and my Chase Freedom Flex is earning 5% on grocery (for the first year anyway).
 Also, the Double Cash requires at least $25 before I can cash out, so I still have $12.93 in unclaimed cash back.
 That balance will be added to next month's balance, so I'm not losing it.

-The Chase cards have no such minute.
+The Chase cards have no such minimum.
 There have been many times where I redeemed less than a dollar into my bank account.

 ## Interest-Bearing Accounts